 Unlike nature, an aquarium is a closed environment.
-All the wastes excreted from the fish, uneaten food, and decaying plants, stay inside the tank.
+All the wastes excreted by the fish, uneaten food, and decaying plants stay inside the tank.
 If nothing eliminated those wastes, your beautiful aquarium would turn into a cesspool in no time at all.

-However, you need not lose them.
+However, you need not lose the fish.
 Armed with an understanding of how the nitrogen cycle works and knowing the proper steps to take, you can sail through the break-in cycle with very few problems.

 Stages of the Nitrogen Cycle

 There are three stages of the nitrogen cycle, each of which presents different challenges.

 The cycle begins when fish are introduced to the aquarium.
 Their feces, urine, as well as any uneaten food, are quickly broken down into either ionized or un-ionized ammonia.
 The ionized form, Ammonium (NH4+), is present if the pH is below 7, and is less toxic to fish.